RF.Guru Coating Process: Why It Matters and Why It Can't Be Rushed

 - Full curing time: 24 hours

-Even small components like bolts require proper curing to ensure long-term rust protection and mechanical integrity.
-Handling or tightening before proper curing may crack the coating.
+Even small components such as bolts require proper curing to maintain long-term rust protection and mechanical integrity.
+Tightening before full curing may crack the coating and compromise protection.

 Why 24-Hour Curing Is Crucial

-Each coating product emits volatile organic compounds (VOCs) during curing.
-These fumes need to escape for the coating to set correctly.
-Our enclosures include decompression valves to manage pressure and airflow.
-If components are enclosed too early:
+Each coating layer emits volatile organic compounds (VOCs) during curing.
+These must escape properly for the coating to harden and bond.
+Our enclosures use decompression valves to balance pressure and airflow.
+If components are sealed too early:

-- Residual fumes may corrode connectors or solder joints.
+- Residual fumes can corrode connectors or solder joints.

-- The coating may remain soft, sticky, or improperly cured.
+- The coating may remain soft, sticky, or under-cured.

 Total Coating Time (Excluding Assembly)